SU-SWS/decanter/README.md

 ### Fonts
 - We do not include any font assets with Decanter v7.
 If you want to use the Decanter fonts in your own projects, it is recommended that you use the font loading method that is optimized for your framework and only import the fonts that you need.
+- We provided two font css files that you can import into your own project so you get the latest update from us. `font.css` includes all the fonts that are referenced in the Decanter design system (sans-serif, serif, slab, monospace, Stanford ligature font for the logo). `font-basic.css` includes only the essential sans-serif, serif and Stanford ligature fonts.
-- For Source Sans 3, Source Serif 4, Roboto Slab, Roboto Mono - we include them using the `@import` method from [Google Fonts](https://fonts.google.com/) for our preview site.
+- For Source Sans 3, Source Serif 4, Roboto Slab, Roboto Mono - we include them using the `@import` method from [Google Fonts](https://fonts.google.com/).
-- For the Stanford ligature font that we use for the logo in our preview site, we link them from the [University Communications media CDN](https://www-media.stanford.edu/assets/fonts/stanford.woff).
+- The Stanford ligature font that we use for the logo is linked from the [University Communications media CDN](https://www-media.stanford.edu/assets/fonts/stanford.woff).

 ### Icons